 A higher code rate provides a higher useful data rate but the radio coverage is accordingly reduced.

 With the different modulation and code rate, the useful data rate is shown as below.

+Note: The standard or short frame (400 ms) allows file transfer without repetition.
+In the case of the long frame, the file is repeated 3 times in order to obtain redundancy in the decoding of the signals by the receiver.
+The data rate in the long frame is reduced by a factor of 3.

 TABLE 4

-Data rate
+Estimated data rates for 10, 5, 3, 1 kHz bandwidth for short frame transmissions